Disney XD (United Kingdom and Ireland): Pre-Launch

-On 30 April 2020, Disney XD +1 ceased broadcast from 612 on Sky.

-On 1 October 2020, Disney XD HD ceased broadcast from 611 on Sky.

-On 1 October 2020, Disney XD ceased broadcast from 645 on Sky.

 Closure

 The one-hour timeshift channel, Disney XD +1, was closed on 30 April 2020.
 Its Sky EPG slot was given to BabyTV.

 Disney XD, along with its sister channels Disney Channel and Disney Junior, would officially close in the UK on 1 October 2020, after almost 24 years on-air, due to Disney failing to reach a new carriage deal with Sky and Virgin Media.
 The channel's content was transferred exclusively to Disney+.
-Amphibia was the final program to ever air its new content, and the final program to be broadcast on the day of its shut down was "Wonders of the Deep", an episode of the 2013 short TV series, Mickey Mouse.
+The final program to air its new content on the channel was Amphibia, with the final program to be broadcast on the day of its shut down was "Wonders of the Deep", an episode of the short-form animated series, Mickey Mouse.
 It then showed promos (the final promo being one for Big City Greens) before the channel froze for a few seconds, cutting into the channel's ident image and before it was closed.

 The channels were removed from Virgin Media a day before the closure.

 On 9 February 2023, Sky Kids took its former 707 slot on Virgin Media.